FTWtoday City Guide Live Banner

 Because no one is too small to stretch — Nanda Yoga helps kids build flexibility, coordination, and body awareness.
 Built into each class are activities like music, art, and mindfulness.

-Whether you’re interested in virtual or in-person classes, Indigo Yoga has a ton of options taught by 20+ experienced instructors.
+Whether you’re interested in virtual or in-person classes, Indigo Yoga has a ton of options taught by experienced instructors.
+The studio also offers a three-month program specially designed for beginner yogis.

 Check out our other Guides